-How to generate app-specific passwords with iCloud on iPhone, iPad, and Mac
+How to use app-specific passwords with iCloud

-As of June 15, Apple will require all third-party apps that use iCloud to store data to use app-specific passwords for added protection.
+Apple requires all third-party apps that use iCloud to store data to use app-specific passwords for added protection.

 App-specific passwords ensure that your Apple ID isn't compromised if you need to add your iCloud account to a third-party email, calendar, or contact manager app.
 It creates a password that those third-party apps will store instead.
 It is just another layer of protection that will ensure you're protected from nefarious activities.